CraftAcademyLabs/ca_course/ionic/the_back-end.md

 end
 ```

-Okay, there will be plenty of opportunity to write more specs for the User model.
+Okay, there will be plenty of opportunities to write more specs for the User model.
 But let's focus on adding some request specs to test our endpoints.

 Next up, we need to add a new namespace to our `routes.rb` and move the generated Devise route into that namespace.
 We also want to tell Devise to skip `omniauth_callbacks`.